govau/content-guide/_punctuation-grammar/hyphens.md

 "
 %}

 Login and sign in are not hyphenated.
+Also read guidance on [using sign in instead of log in](/terms-phrases/#digital-terms).

 {% include guide_example.liquid
   title = "punctuating sign in and log in" content= "
+- You need to use your sign in (noun) to sign in (verb) to the site.
 - You need to use your login (noun) to log in (verb) to the site.
-- You need to use your sign in (noun) to sign in (verb) to the site.
 "
 %}